NL is located on the eastern shores of North America between the 46th and 61st parallels.

 Overall, summers range from cool to hot with an average temperature of 16 degrees Celsius (61 Fahrenheit) while winters are mild with average temperatures of 0 degrees Celsius (32 Fahrenheit).

-One defining characteristic of Newfoundland’s climate is its volatility.
+One defining characteristic of Newfoundland’s climate is its unpredictability.
 It is not uncommon to hear a Newfoundlander say ‘we can get four seasons in a day’.

 Characteristic of the Canadian mid-north, Labrador’ climate is more arctic than maritime.

-It has cold winters with typical daytime temperatures for January between -10 and -15 Celsius (14 and 5 Fahrenheit) and the ground is snow-covered for eight months in the far north and for six months in the south.
+As a result, it has cold winters with typical daytime temperatures for January between -10 and -15 Celsius (14 and 5 Fahrenheit).
+The ground is snow-covered for eight months in the far north and for six months in the south.

 Summers are short and cool along the coast because of the cold Labrador Current.